John Boy and Billy: History

 By 1996, the show was heard on 28 stations in 10 states.
 In June of that year the first country station to air the show was WMTD-FM in Beckley, West Virginia.

 In 1999, John Boy and Billy were being heard on 65 rock stations in 18 states, but the show was expected to dramatically increase its potential audience when the producers added the option of country music.
-WHSL in Greensboro, North Carolina, which was owned by Capstar Broadcasting (same as WRFX and the John Boy and Billy Network), was one of the first country stations in the network.
+WHSL in Greensboro, which was owned by Capstar Broadcasting (same as WRFX and the John Boy and Billy Network), was one of the first country stations in the network.
 Prophet Systems Innovations, also owned by Capstar, developed the technology to easily allow different musical programs between talk segments.
 About three rock songs were played per hour, though country songs tended to be shorter and there might be more of them.
 Macon Moye, vice president and general manager of the John Boy and Billy network, said the addition of country music would allow the show to be heard in northern states where the show would not fit a rock format.
-Sean Ross, editor of Airplay Monitor, cautioned that the show might be "too edgy and too male" for some country stations, but Tom Taylor, editor of the M Street Daily Fax of Nashville, Tennessee, believed the show had great potential to expand.
+Sean Ross, editor of Airplay Monitor, cautioned that the show might be "too edgy and too male" for some country stations, but Tom Taylor, editor of the M Street Daily Fax in Nashville, believed the show had great potential to expand.

 By 2002, 110 stations carried the show.
 At this time, oldies stations could broadcast the show with songs specific to their format.
 This was true when classic rock stations inadvertently aired the Queen song "Another One Bites the Dust" immediately after the show reported about the Beltway sniper attacks in October 2002.
 Executive producer Randy Brazell said songs were selected in advance and stored using complicated computer software.
 After the hosts learned from an affiliate what had happened, they decided that to mention it on the air would give the incident more attention; perhaps people had not noticed.

 In 2008 the show gained its first New Jersey affiliate, country music station 106.7 WKOE in North Cape May.
 In April 2009, the show went north of the Mason–Dixon line and went on the air on 95.9 WZDB Sykesville, Pennsylvania, "Rockin the Northern Alleghenies."

-The show is now pre-recorded ahead of time for playback from 6:00 a.m. to 10:00 a.m.
+The show is now pre-recorded ahead of time for playback from 5:00 a.m. to 9:00 a.m.
 Eastern Time.
 Each day's broadcast can also be streamed on the iHeartMedia app and is made available later in the day as the "Late Riser's Podcast," with all the music and many of the commercials removed for a typical overall running time of 70-90 minutes.

+The show's final broadcast on WRFX occurred on November 15, 2024.
+It continues to run in syndication on iHeart's Premier Networks, airing on other stations throughout the Southeast.

+The show will be ending December 31, 2025.
+37 stations were still airing the show at the time of the announcement.